BinethAtukorala/RFID-attendance/README.md

-# RFID-attendance
+# StewardAttendance
-RFID system for Attendance recording with Raspberry Pi
+RFID system for Steward Attendance recording with Raspberry Pi